-- (c) to produce, within the period and in the manner specified in the notice, the documents or other things referred to in the notice; or - to appear, at a time and place specified in the notice, before the authorised officer to give evidence, either orally or in writing, and to produce the documents or other things referred to in the notice.
+- (c) to produce, within the period and in the manner specified in the notice, the documents or other things referred to in the notice; or - (d) to appear, at a time and place specified in the notice, before the authorised officer to give evidence, either orally or in writing, and to produce the documents or other things referred to in the notice.

-Where a political party operates party units, such as local branches, a s.316(2A) notice may seek a sample of records from these party units.
-A report provided pursuant to s.17(2C) must comply with s.17A which provides that particulars of any information given in evidence or contained in documents or other things produced in compliance with a notice served on a prescribed person or an officer of a prescribed person under s.316(2A) must not be reproduced.
+Where a political party operates party units, campaign committees or local branches, a s 316(2A) notice may seek a sample of records from these party units.
+A report provided pursuant to s 17(2C) must comply with s 17A, which provides that particulars of any information given in evidence or contained in documents or other things produced in compliance with a notice served on a prescribed person or an officer of a prescribed person under s 316(2A) must not be reproduced.

-The purpose of investigating documents and evidence produced in response to the notices issued under s.316(2A) is to determine whether the person lodging the disclosure return has complied with their obligations under Part XX of the Act.
-Under s.316(2A) for political parties the person lodging the return is the party agent.
-In respect of associated entities the person who must comply is the financial controller.
-A s.316(2A) notice allows for any documents and evidence in the possession of the particular party or associated entity to be obtained to assess the completeness and accuracy of disclosures of:
+The purpose of reviewing documents and evidence produced in response to the notices issued under s 316(2A) is to determine whether the person lodging the disclosure return has complied with their obligations under Part XX of the Electoral Act.
+For political parties the person with responsibility to lodge the return is the party agent.
+For associated entities the person with responsibility to lodge the return is the financial controller.

+A s 316(2A) notice allows for any documents and evidence in the possession of the particular party or associated entity to be obtained to assess the completeness and accuracy of disclosures of: